1960s civil rights activist Robert Moses has died

+Civil rights activist Robert Moses has died at the age of 86.

-Robert Parris Moses, a civil rights activist who endured beatings and jail while leading black voter registration drives in the American South during the 1960s and later helped improve minority education in math, has died.
-He was 86.
+Moses endured beatings and jail while leading Black voter registration drives in the American South during the 1960s and later helped improve minority education in math.

 An official who worked for Moses’ Algebra Project said the family confirmed that Moses died Sunday morning in Hollywood, Florida.